Web-Development-Environments-2021/Assignment2_205492671_308546167/README.md

  - The username  of the user that logged in' should be shown in the top right of the page.
  - create a creature that moves randomly - LIAD
  - choose song
- - change the start location of ghosts. - LIAD
  - bouns level
  - game over message
  - new game option - LIAD